ESR9: Ana Aragón

 Development of Human Cell-Based Models for study of Blood Brain Barrier Molecular Permeability

 Ana will work on a project aimed at building a cell model of the human blood brain barrier (BBB) by using human induced pluripotent stem cells (hiPSCs).
-She will apply protocols for hiPSC differentiation into microvascular cells and assess the beneficial effect of hiPSC-derived microvascular cell co-culture with primary astrocytes on BBB integrity and filtration performance.
+She will apply protocols for hiPSC differentiation into microvascular cells and assess the beneficial effect of hiPSC-derived microvascular cell co-culture with human reprogrammed astrocytes and neurons.
 The model shall then be used to evaluate the permeability properties of neurotrophic agonists and antagonists.